bingeli1212/nitrile-preview/doc/DOC-diagram.md

     fn f(x) = 1 + log2(x)
     let a = f(4)

-A function created by a 'fn' command can be thought of as a user-defined function, as opposed to other built-in function such as 'sqrt', 'sign', 'sin', 'floor', 'ceil', 'pow', etc. Some commands, such as 'cartesian-yplot', allows a function name string to be passed in that will be used for plotting a group
+A function created by a "fn" command can be thought of as a user-defined function, as opposed to other built-in function such as 'sqrt', 'sign', 'sin', 'floor', 'ceil', 'pow', etc. Some commands, such as 'cartesian-yplot', allows a function name string to be passed in that will be used for plotting a group